aws-ia/terraform-prefect-agent-ec2/README.md

 ```
 aws secretsmanager create-secret --name prefect-api-key --secret-string "{\"key\":\"API_KEY_HERE\"}"
 ```
-> Note - if you receive the following error from Terraform, the secret has not been created or the name of the secret provided to Terraform was incorrect
+> Note - if you receive the following error from Terraform, the secret has not been created or the name of the secret provided to Terraform was incorrect.
 ```
 Error: Secrets Manager Secret "prefect-api-key" not found
 ```